Anushka-awasthi/Anushka-awasthi/README.md

 - 👋 Hi, I’m @Anushka-awasthi
-- 👀 I’m interested in coading and learning new things
+- 👀 I’m interested in coding and learning new things
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently Learniing Javascript.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :https://github.com/Anushka-awasthi
+-

 <!---
 Anushka-awasthi/Anushka-awasthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.